Visit and subscribe to our YouTube channel to see more videos from Saint Paul's.

 as of April, 2023

 All baptized Christians, of whatever age or denomination, are welcome to receive the Sacrament of Holy Communion at Saint Paul's Church.
-The Sacrament is distributed in two forms (called "species"): the Body of Christ in the form of consecrated bread; and the Blood of Christ, in the form of consecrated wine.
+The Sacrament is distributed in two forms (called "species" or "kinds"): the Body of Christ in the form of consecrated bread; and the Blood of Christ, in the form of consecrated wine.
 The process by which bread and wine become the body and blood of Christ is a mystery; the eyes of faith are satisfied with Our Lord's promise to be among us when we "do this" as he commanded.
-It is faith, not chemistry or physics, that tell us that bread offered as he commanded is his body, and that wine offered as he commanded is his blood, the blood of a new covenant, shed for us and for many for the forgiveness of sins.
+It is faith, not chemistry or physics, that tells us that bread offered as he commanded is his body, and that wine offered as he commanded is his blood, the blood of a new covenant, shed for us, and for many, for the forgiveness of sins.
+It is a privilege granted in mercy, not deserved by merit, still less an inherent right, to partake of the Sacrament, and God cautions us, among other things through the writings of Saint Paul, not to treat this gift and privilege lightly.

-These two, the Bread and Wine, constitute one presence of Christ, not two; the church has taught, since its earliest recorded teachings, that all of the benefits and graces of Holy Communion are received in either form alone.
-This permits those who, for any reason, cannot or chose not to consume the bread or the cup, are full communicants of Christ, no less than those who partake of both.
+The two species, consecrated Bread and consecrated Wine, constitute one presence of Christ, not two; the church has taught, since its earliest recorded teachings, that all of the benefits and graces of Holy Communion are received in either form alone.
+This means that those who, for any reason, cannot or chose not to consume the bread or the cup, are no less full communicants of Christ than those who partake of both.

 During the SARS epidemic of 2003, the Anglican Church of Canada and the Canadian Ministry of Health (Health Canada) jointly sponsored research into the public health consequences of sharing Holy Communion in the form of wine.